Tharwa ACT

 Year round

-The trail head is at the from gate of the Visitor Centre which provides a good opportunity to use the facilities and top up on snacks if you haven’t brought any.
-Follow the signage from the trail head and you will go around the Visitor Centre and then pass the Education Centre which leads back to the road you need to cross.
-Sign in at the trail register once you have crossed the road and then start your walk up the hill.
-The 2.3 km walk up to the lookout is some of the easiest part of the walk to the summit with the altitude increasing by 180 metres.
+The trailhead is at the front gate of the Visitor Centre which provides a good opportunity to use the facilities and top up on snacks if you haven’t brought any.
+Follow the signage from the trail head and you will go around the Visitor Centre and then pass the Gudgenby in a box interpretation centre and the Mouat Tree display before coming to the fence line at the road which you need to cross.
+It’s worthwhile spending a few minutes at each of these interpretation centres to find out a bit about the history of the region before heading on to do the walk.
+Once you have crossed the road sign in at the trail register then start your walk up the hill.
+The 2.3 km walk up to the lookout is some of the easiest part of the walk to the summit with the altitude increasing by 180 metres overall which is fairly small compared to the Mt Tennant trail.

 The trail is well formed and while there are still some steeper rockier sections it is nowhere as difficult as the walk from the lookout to the summit.
 The lookout is well marked, has some basic seating and provides good views over the valley below so is well worth doing.